Knowledge Connectivity Requirements for Solving BFT Consensus with Unknown Participants and Fault Threshold (Extended Version): Introduction

 In the permissionless setting, protocols such as the Nakamoto consensus used in Bitcoin~\cite{nakamoto_2008} solve consensus without requiring a single global view of the system.
 Specifically, no participant might be aware of the set of all participants.
 Furthermore, the fault threshold is not explicitly defined in the same way as in the permissioned setting; instead, these protocols rely on assumptions about the overall distribution of resources within their networks, like computational power in Bitcoin.
 Despite these protocols being scalable in terms of the number of participants, their performance is significantly lower by orders of magnitude compared to consensus protocols designed for the permissioned setting~\cite{vukolic_2015,korkmaz2022alder, Cachin2017BlockchainCP}.

-The demand to scale consensus to accommodate numerous participants while maintaining high performance gave rise to the hybrid setting.
-Protocols tailored for this setting relax the global view requirements found in permissioned consensus, enabling each participant to have a partial view of the participants it can trust or initially knows.
-Protocols designed for this setting can be modeled in various ways.
-One approach is through the use of consensus with unknown participants~\cite{cavin_2004, cavin_2005, greve_2007, alchieri_2016,khanchandani_2021, vassantlal_2023}.
+The demand to scale consensus to accommodate numerous participants while maintaining high performance has led to the emergence of the hybrid setting.
+Protocols tailored for this setting relax the global view requirements found in permissioned consensus protocols, allowing each participant to have a partial view of the participants that it can trust or initially knows.
+These protocols can be modeled in various ways.
+One approach is through the use of consensus with unknown participants (CUP)~\cite{cavin_2004, cavin_2005, greve_2007, alchieri_2008, alchieri_2016, vassantlal_2023}.
 Alternatively, federated Byzantine quorum systems~\cite{lokhava_2019,garcia_2018,mazieres_2015,garcia_2019}, personal Byzantine quorum systems~\cite{losa_2019}, quorum systems designed for permissionless networks~\cite{cachin_2022}, and heterogeneous quorum systems~\cite{li2023quorum} offer additional modeling options for hybrid consensus protocols.
-This paper focuses on the model of consensus with unknown participants.
+This paper focuses on the CUP model.

-\textbf{Consensus with unknown participants.} In scenarios where each participant joins the network initially knowing only a subset of other participants, participants' knowledge about the existence of other participants can collectively be represented by a directed graph known as \textit{knowledge connectivity graph}~\cite{cavin_2004}.
-In such graphs, each vertex represents a participant, and a directed edge from vertex~$i$ to another vertex~$j$ denotes that participant~$i$ initially knows participant~$j$.
-The graph depicted in Fig.~\ref{fig:osr:example:impossible} is an example of a knowledge connectivity graph in which participant~$1$ initially knows participants $2$, $3$, and $4$.
-It is crucial to emphasize that \textit{a knowledge connectivity graph differs from a communication network}, as a participant~$i$ may be capable of communicating with another participant~$j$; however, such communication cannot happen when $i$ lacks knowledge about the existence of $j$ (i.e., there is no link from~$i$ to $j$ in their knowledge connectivity graph).
+\textbf{The CUP model.} In scenarios where each participant joins the network initially knowing only a subset of participants, the knowledge about the existence of other participants can collectively be represented by a directed graph known as \textit{knowledge connectivity graph}~\cite{cavin_2004}.
+In such a graph, each vertex corresponds to a participant, and a directed edge from a vertex~$i$ to another vertex~$j$ denotes that participant~$i$ initially knows participant~$j$.
+The graph depicted in Fig.~\ref{fig:osrExampleImpossible} is an example of a knowledge connectivity graph in which participant~$1$ initially knows participants~$2$,~$3$, and~$4$.